The 2025 AES Europe Student Recording Competition

 How to Enter

-• After you purchase a Student All Access registration, links to submit your work will be emailed to you.
+• After you purchase a Student All Access or Non-Attending (Hybrid) Competition Entry Only (free) registration, links to submit your work will be emailed to you.

-• Ensure your faculty advisor is ready to verify your submission.
+• Ensure your faculty advisor is ready to verify your submission when we request it.

 • Suggest a category for your entry, but the final category call is ours.